Villanove University (Mathematics)

-For Spring, 2014, I'm involved in a time series/Stata course at Baruch for this semester.
-I'll be teaching Intro to Stata and Stata/Mapping April.
+For Fall, 2015, I'm involved in a time series/Stata course at Baruch College.
+I'll be teaching Intro to Stata and Stata/Mapping (spatial analysis).

 Over the last 30 years I worked as a statistical programmer/consultant at NYU where I supported Matlab.
 My degrees are in math and I taught introductory tutorials in Matlab.
 I'm comfortable with matrix algebra and can usually work out problems.
 Tell me what you're trying to do in Matlab and I'll figure out how/if I can help you.